 In a certain sense, this heavy emphasis on relationships plays into the stereotype of girls only caring about guys, and one might even feel that Anna’s character is directly tied to her connection with Gou.
 While I think there’s some truth to that, I also find that Godannar‘s direct focus on its main couple (as well as many other couples throughout the series) is a big part of its, and by extension Anna’s, appeal.
 It’s basically a story about newlyweds who are also co-workers, and having to navigate that tricky interpersonal landscape.
 Through it all, Anna’s inner strength stands out.
 When Gou first tells her to stop piloting for her own sake, her response is that they have a duty to take care of each other as husband and wife.
 At one point, she feels herself unable to fight as Gou’s equal, but is able to find the motivation within herself to not back down in the end.
 By the end, due to unfortunate circumstances, she’s actually the one having to do the lion’s share of the work, to make up for what Gou can no longer do.
 Her strength, perseverance, and caring make her one of my favorite characters ever.

-I’ve already made mention of it a couple of times, but when it comes to how women are depicted in Godannar, the series heavily sexualizes on a level where few other series can compare.
+I’ve already made mention of it a couple of times, but when it comes to how women are depicted in Godannar, the series heavily sexualizes on a level where few others can compare.
 To say otherwise would be disingenuous.
 When the girls, including Anna, are piloting their robots, they’re in ultra-form-fitting suits that leave less than nothing to the imagination.
 During combat, their breasts jiggle to and fro as if made from some alien substance.
 Even when they’re in regular clothing, the fabric hugs every curve as if holding on for dear life.
 The camera angles can also be extremely voyeuristic.
 Even if I wanted to say, “You should really just ignore all this,” that’s pretty much impossible whether you’re into heavy fanservice or not.
 There’s an incredibly good series with some strong, well-written characters both male and female there, but it requires either an acceptance or tolerance of just a non-stop barrage of sexual imagery.

 One last aspect of the series I want to talk about is the interesting way it addresses the topic of gender roles.
 In the second season of Godannar, the enemy monsters begin to utilize a different tactic.
 Instead of just trying to out-muscle Earth’s giant robot forces, they also evolve to spread a virus that specifically targets hot-blooded, macho men—the very people who are supposed to excel at being mecha pilots.
 As the men become increasingly unable to fight, the women, led by Anna, have to take a stand.
 On the one hand, this plays into the idea that men are supposed to be strong and tough (though it should be noted that a more masculine girl gets hit by the disease while a more effeminate playboy guy does not).
 On the other, it brings up the notion that hyper-masculinity can become a weakness to be exploited.